-Cuise naire rods (bits of wood of varying lengths and differing colors) are vocabulary and structures.
+Cuisenaire rods (bits of wood of varying lengths and differing colors) are used to introduce vocabulary and structures.
 At the beginning level they can be used to teach numbers and colors ("Take two red rods.").
 At an intermediate level they can be used to teach comparatives ("The blue rod is bigger than the red one.").
-And at a later stages they can be used to teach conditionals ("If I had a bine one, I would give it to you.").
+And at a later stages they can be used to teach conditionals ("If I had a blue one, I would give it to you.").